Schemes of Arrangement

 - use diagrams and graphs effectively; and

-- minimise the use of brand information, photographs and other images; and
+- minimise the use of brand information, photographs and other images;

 - give adequate and accurate information about the scheme; and